storageos/storageos.github.io/_docs/platforms/azure-aks/install/index.md

 ## Kubernetes with StorageOS

 Kubernetes and StorageOS communicate with each other to perform actions such as creation, deletion or mounting volumes.
-The former communication procedure, although still in use, uses REST API calls.
-StorageOS still maintains support for it.
-However, it is recommended to use the CSI (Container Storage Interface) driver for the communication.
-By using CSI, Kubernetes and StorageOS communicate over a Unix domain socket.
-That socket is handled by the Kubelet in the Host.
+It is required to use the CSI (Container Storage Interface) driver for StorageOS installations on AKS.
+When using CSI, Kubernetes and StorageOS communicate over a Unix domain socket.
+This socket is handled by the Kubelet in the Host.

 ## CSI (Container Storage Interface) Note

-CSI is the default de facto standard that enables storage drivers to release on their own schedule.
+CSI is the de facto standard that enables storage drivers to release on their own schedule.
 This allows storage vendors to upgrade, update, and enhance their drivers without the need to update Kubernetes source code, or follow Kubernetes release cycles.

 CSI is available from Kubernetes 1.9 alpha.
 CSI is considered GA from Kubernetes 1.13, hence StorageOS recommends the use of CSI.
 In addition, the